ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

              ]
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-rs_cnf2 title="Example of Access Token Response with an access token bound to an asymmetric key, using the parameters \"audience2\" and \"rs_cnf2\"."}
+{: #fig-example-AS-to-C-rs_cnf2 title="Example of access token response with an access token bound to an asymmetric key, using the parameters \"audience2\" and \"rs_cnf2\"."}

 ## anchor_cnf {#sec-anchor_cnf}

-This section defines the additional "anchor_cnf" parameter for an Access Token Response, sent by the AS in reply to a request to the token endpoint from C.
+This section defines the additional "anchor_cnf" parameter for an access token response, sent by the AS in reply to a request to the token endpoint from C.

 The "anchor_cnf" parameter is OPTIONAL if the token type is "pop" and asymmetric keys are used.
 Otherwise, the "anchor_cnf" parameter MUST NOT be present.